 2. Access rooms

 In a bid to increase security, hotels are moving from regular keys to access cards for rooms.
 The latest addition to increase safety is a QR Code lock.

 Developed by Hotek, the QR Code lock uses QR Code as the key.
 Guests can enter their room by scanning a unique QR Code generated on their smartphone.

 3. Share a list of amenities

 Best Western, Paris shares a QR Code with their guests at check-in.
 Scanning the QR Code gives the guest access to PDF listing services provided by the hotel.
 This saves guests the trouble of calling the reception for information.

 4. Share offers via print media

-QR Codes in newspaper ads are an effective way to engage print media audience.
+QR Codes in newspaper ads are an effective way to engage a print media audience.

 In 2011, the Park Lane Hotel, New York shared an ad in The New York Post featuring a QR Code.
-Scanning the QR Code lead the readers to the hotel web page.
+Scanning the QR Code leads the readers to the hotel web page.
 Besides information about the hotel, readers also got a 25% off on any room booking in the hotel.

 Sharing stories of the past eras is an effective way to engage guests.